Amritkj001/caregiver-chatbot/README.md

 This is particularly useful for the chatbot, as caregivers often require precise information about resources, government schemes, and support services.
 RAG ensures that the chatbot can access and provide up-to-date information, which may not be part of the LLM's internal knowledge.

-**OpenAI Models** such as GPT-4 and GPT-4 Turbo models were used due to their robust conversational abilities, high-quality outputs, and cost-efficiency.
+**OpenAI Models** have robust conversational abilities, high-quality outputs, and cost-efficiency models.
 OpenAI models provide:

 - Scalable, powerful performance in generating natural, contextually rich conversations.
-- Flexibility to handle real-world deployment scenarios, with GPT-4 Turbo offering faster and more cost-efficient interactions.
+- Flexibility to handle real-world deployment scenarios.

 OpenAI models help achieve the goal of making the chatbot both intelligent and responsive, ensuring that it can answer user queries with depth and accuracy.